Release Hours:

 Can You Tow a Tesla?

-Transport Mode (also called Tow Mode) is a critical safety feature that prepares your Tesla for safe towing by disengaging the parking brake and preventing the vehicle from automatically shifting into Park when the driver exits.
+Transport Mode prepares your Tesla for safe loading onto a flatbed by disengaging the parking brake and preventing the vehicle from automatically shifting into Park when the driver exits.
+Steps to activate Transport Mode:

-1. Ensure your Tesla has at least 5% battery charge
+1. Ensure the Tesla has at least 5% battery charge

 2. Touch “Controls” on the touchscreen